provakarpal/provakarpal/README.md

 - 📫 How to reach me **business.provakar@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1cqS8iU3vSu-HS9ebDljbgKadEx7OkwmG/view](https://drive.google.com/file/d/1cqS8iU3vSu-HS9ebDljbgKadEx7OkwmG/view)
+- 📄 Know about my experiences and achievements - [https://drive.google.com/file/d/1cqS8iU3vSu-HS9ebDljbgKadEx7OkwmG/view](https://drive.google.com/file/d/1cqS8iU3vSu-HS9ebDljbgKadEx7OkwmG/view)

 - ⚡ Fun fact about me **- I like to be involved in all kinds of athletic activities ⚽💪🏼🤸🏻.
 Apart from that, I love photo/video-graphy📸,and I am well-versed in all Adobe softwares (photo/video editing, animation, vfx, graphic designing, building website), Mathematics📐, android/computer--bios/hardwares💻 and search engine optimization.**